ajalt/clikt/docs/commands.md

 Normally nested command are independent of each other: a child can't access its parent's parameters.
 This makes composing commands much easier, but what if you want to pass information to a child command?
-You can do so with the command's {% include api.html pkg="core" class="context" %}.
+You can do so with the command's [`Context`](api/clikt/com.github.ajalt.clikt.core/-context/index.html).

 Every time the command line is parsed, each command creates a new context object for itself that is liked to its parent's context.